oblakstudio/srbtranslatin/readme.txt

 Temporary fix: redownload all attachments with cyrilic filenames and reupload them.
 This plugin will do an on-the-fly conversion of filenames.

+= Will this plugin transliterate dynamic content (ajax) =

+Yes it will.
+Option was added in version 2.4

 = Some parts of my page aren't being transliterated =

-Depending on the theme / plugins you're currently using, some content might be generated via javascript / ajax.
-This plugin works fully on the backend side (content is being transliterated via PHP), so it cannot influence JS generated content and content pulled via ajax calls.
+Depending on the theme / plugins you're currently using, some content might be generated via REST API (wp-json).
+I'm working on adding the functionality to transliterate REST calls

 Feel free to contact me via e-mail, and I'll see if I can assist you for your specific case.